Osteopathic Medicine in Glendale

 The official AACOMAS application deadline is January 1st; however, applicants are strongly encouraged to apply early in the cycle.
 Due to the large number of applications and the limited number of seats available, applications will be considered on a first-come, first-served basis only until all seats are filled.

 To initiate the application process, all applicants must apply online via the centralized application service administered by AACOM at http://aacomas.aacom.org/.
 The AACOMAS application is typically available in early May.
-As part of this process, you must submit official MCAT scores (for tests taken no earlier than January 2012) and official transcripts directly to AACOMAS.
+As part of this process, you must submit official MCAT scores and official transcripts directly to AACOMAS.
 The Office of Admissions will not accept MCAT scores or transcripts submitted directly to Midwestern University.
 The deadline for submission of the AACOMAS application is January 1.

 Upon receipt of the AACOMAS application from the application service, the Midwestern University Office of Admissions will e-mail the supplemental application to all applicants who have earned minimum cumulative GPAs and science GPAs of 2.75.
 Applicants must complete and submit the supplemental application form with their resume, essay responses, and nonrefundable/nonwaivable $50 processing fee to the Office of Admissions.
 All supplemental application materials must be received in the Office of Admissions on or before the deadline of March 1.